taurushq-io/private-CMTAT-aztec/README.md

   - **Reveals minter address**: Since it is a parameter in the public function call.
 It is the issuer, whose address is already known, but still, private to public function calls pose a problem as they also reveal that the contract was called.
   - **Randomizing `msg.sender`**: An out-of-protocol option is to deploy a diversified account contract and route transactions through this contract.
 Application developers might also do something similar to randomize the `msg.sender` of their app contract's address.
   - **Leakage of minted amount**: The amount being minted is leaked as it is passed to the public function from the private one.
   > In the case of our token, when an issuer mints tokens, it is publicly known how much tokens he mints.
 This means that if the issuer mints “on-demand“ (every time a user wants to mint some tokens, the issuer mints) then there is a leak of information.
-This can be mitigated by the issuer minting a fixed amount of tokens at a certain point in time (= circulating supply), and then privately distributing to the users, thus revealing absolutely no information.
+This can be mitigated by the issuer minting a fixed amount of tokens at a certain point in time (= circulating supply), and then privately distributing to the users, thus revealing way less information.
   - **Traceability**: The public transaction will be traceable back to the private proof.
   - **Disclosure of private function call**: It will leak that a private function (`private_mint`) has been called.
   - **Recipient address privacy**: It will **not** leak the address to which this amount is being sent.

-- **Nullifier and note hash security**:
-  - **Randomness**: We must add randomness to the note hash when creating it.
-  - **Nullifier secrecy**: We must add a secret (e.g., `nsk_app`) when calculating the nullifier of a note so that no link can be made between a note and its nullifier.
-  - **Key hardening algorithm**: The algorithm to harden `nsk_m` into `nsk_app` is optimized but not guaranteed to be secure as of now.
-See [Aztec Key Derivation](https://docs.aztec.network/protocol-specs/addresses-and-keys/keys#key-derivation).

 - **Note encryption constraints**:
   - Note encryption should be **constrained**.
 We could make note encryption and tagging unconstrained, as this is allowed, but we don’t want to.